Medical Cannabis And IBD: What Does The Research Say?

 The Institute of Gastroenterology and Hepatology at the Meir Medical Center in Israel completed a review of IBD and medical cannabis studies to identify any correlation between results.
 Israel is at the forefront of medical cannabis research, as some of the world’s greatest scientific minds try to unlock the potential of cannabinoids and our endocannabinoid system.
-You can read more about the developments taking place in Israel **here.

 The review comprised of three separate studies.
 The first was an observational study using 30 patients that had been diagnosed with Crohn’s disease (CD).
 Cannabis was found to display “improvements in disease activity” and “a reduction in the use of other medications”.

 The second study found that 10 out of 11 patients on cannabis experienced a decrease in CD activity.
 In the placebo-controlled group, only 4 out of 10 patients saw a similar reduction.
 Encouragingly, the results also showed that 5 of 11 patients in the cannabis control group went into complete remission.

 The final study used for reference explicitly focussed on the efficacy of the cannabinoid CBD.
 Although results were not as favourable when compared with medical cannabis, the importance of CBD is not entirely lost.